 The LLM Law and Economics is a joint programme offered by the Centre for Commercial Law Studies and the School of Economics and Finance at Queen Mary University of London.
 It is a specialist programme which aims to provide rigorous training in theoretical and applied economic analysis as a means of analysing law and the legal framework.
 It is designed for students with an academic background in Law or Economics.

 This Masters in Law course will enable lawyers to master a new discipline and to consider financial and economic dilemmas, and allow economists to comprehend the rationale for regulation and how to think like a lawyer.
-The programme offers a rigorous training in theoretical and applied economic analysis as a means of analysing law and the legal framework.

 This programme will: